Whether you’re looking to hop on Instagram or log into your email for work, it’s easy to find an Internet connection in Singapore.

 You can choose from bundles that cover local and international calls, SMSes and varying amounts of local mobile data.
 Durations typically range from five to 30 or more days.

-Prepaid SIM cards are easily purchased at the telcos’ retail counters and islandwide convenience stores like 7-Eleven and Cheers, as well as at Singapore Changi Airport’s many Changi Recommends booths and telco retail counters.
+Prepaid SIM cards are easily purchased at the telcos’ retail counters and islandwide convenience stores like 7-Eleven and Cheers, as well as at Singapore Changi Airport’s Changi Recommends booths and telco retail counters.

 You will have to produce your passport for registration when purchasing a prepaid SIM card.